Ahmed Fahour: Early life and career

 Fahour was born in Lebanon in 1966 and migrated to Australia with his parents, Abdel and Siham, in 1969.
 His parents became successful businesspeople in Australia and have eight children.
+He grew up in the Melbourne suburb of Carlton before moving to Preston at 14.
+Despite growing up in a Muslim family he was sent to Catholic schools, with his father emphasising to him that good things could be learned from all religions.

 He studied at St Joseph's College in North Fitzroy and later attended Redden College in Preston.
-In 1987, he graduated from La Trobe University in Melbourne with a bachelor's degree of Economics.
+In 1987, he graduated from La Trobe University in Melbourne with a bachelor of economics.
 He went on to complete a Master of Business Administration at Melbourne Business School in 1993 while working for Boston Consulting Group.
 He became a director of the group in 1997, and spent a year as co-managing director of its joint-venture investment company, Iformation.

 Fahour joined NAB in September 2004 as CEO Australia, and became an executive member of the board.
 In February 2009, he stepped down from the principal board and group executive committee.
 Fahour has held directorships of Nasdaq Dubai, Rip Curl and has been a trustee of the Melbourne Cricket Ground.
-He was invited by the Prime Minister and Treasurer to be the interim CEO of the Australian Business Investment Partnership.
+He was the interim CEO of the Australian Business Investment Partnership.